rocky-linux/shim-review/README.md

 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 If you had no previous signed shim, say so here.
 Otherwise a simple _yes_ will do.
 *******************************************************************************
-* yes Microsoft has the hashes
+* Yes Microsoft has the hashes
 * All affected grub binaries are added into the `dbx.esl` for revocation by this shim "separate `dbx.esl` for `Aarch64` and `x86_64`

 *******************************************************************************